-In 2020, the General Access Point included a specific section with the information on national rights, obligations and rules in the field of the European internal market, in line with the provisions of the Single Digital Gateway Regulation and of instructions by the Commission.
+The General Access Point includes a specific section with the information on national rights, obligations and rules in the field of the European internal market, in line with the provisions of the Single Digital Gateway Regulation and Commission instructions.

-In 2020, the Citizens' Folder of the General Access Point registered 184 million accesses.
 The General Access Point provides access also to the General Point for Notifications or Single Enabled Electronic Address (DEHú).
 It is a platform that allows citizens to have access, in one single point, to their notifications and communications issued by public administrations in the exercise of their activity.